paperless-ngx/paperless-ngx/README.md

 - Make the front end nice (except mobile).
 - Fix whatever bugs I and you find.
-- Start using CI to build the app.
-- Simplify updates.
 - Make the documentation nice.

 ## Roadmap for versions beyond 1.0